Often, legitimate sound walls is the most effective means of solving contentious or even litigious noise problems.

 But now many state Departments of Transportation (DOT) are switching to absorptive sound walls because they perform better acoustically, and in many cases are more cost effective.

-Research specific to highway sound walls indicate that when all else is equal, it’s always best to use an absorptive noise barrier over a reflective one.
+Research specific to highway noise barrier walls indicate that when all else is equal, it’s always best to use an absorptive noise barrier over a reflective one.

-When installing a box-like type enclosure around noisy equipment such as an HVAC system or a gas compressor reflective noise can become a huge issue.
+When installing a box-like type generator enclosure around noisy equipment such as an air conditioner system or a gas compressor reflective noise can become a huge issue.

 It is generally not recommended to use reflective barriers in these instances because of the reverberation of the sound waves and the potential increase in noise levels as a result.

-This is the reason that barrier wall construction is widely used in these areas for these types of sound wall panels.
+This is the reason that a sound barrier wall panel is widely used in these areas for commercial and outdoor projects.

-The primary benefits of a sound wall panel are the acoustical qualities and traits which directly relate to the effectiveness of the wall once it is installed and completed.
+The primary benefits of a sound walls are the acoustical qualities and traits which directly relate to the effectiveness of the wall once it is installed and completed.

 With absorptive (high NRC) sound walls, there is very little or no noise reflected off of the wall panels so it is diffused inside the sound panels.
 Once the noise is eliminated, the problem goes away.